 03 of 08

-Again, it's not the most environmental choice, but chlorine does a good job of tackling standing water, mold and mildew (if you have a swimming pool, you get it).
-Read directions and labels, use gloves and masks, and only with proper ventilation.
+It's not the most environmental choice, but chlorine bleach does a good job of tackling standing water, mold, and mildew (if you have a swimming pool, you get it).
+Read directions and labels, use PPE such as gloves, masks, and googles, and only use bleach with proper ventilation.

 In case you've never noticed, some people just love their pressure washers.
-Crank it up and blast it with the pressure washer, and what a thrill it is to watch the paint peel off the facade of your house or the dirt melt from the fence between your house and the neighbor's.
+Crank it up and blast it with the pressure washer, and you'll see what a thrill it is to watch the paint peel off the facade of your house or the dirt melt from the fence between your house and the neighbor.
 It's all that firefighter/action hero stuff re-enacted in your own yard.

 Top brands include:

 - AR Blue Clean

 05 of 08

 Before you get too excited, the Karcher Deck and Driveway Cleaner is not a machine that will do the job for you, like a robotic pool cleaner.
 This attaches to a Karcher pressure washer and will save you time by cleaning an 11-inch-wide path with each pass.
 Other attributes:

 - It delivers streak-free cleaning by constantly keeping its two spray nozzles at a fixed height from the surface.